Nursing at NYU Langone

 NYU Langone has one of the most educated professional nursing staff in the country.
 92 percent of our registered nursing clinical staff hold a bachelor of science in nursing (BSN) degree, while nearly 9 percent hold a master of science in nursing (MSN) degree or above.
 38 percent of our nurses also hold a specialty nursing certificate.

-At the nurse leadership level, 100 percent hold a BSN degree or higher, 53 percent hold an MSN degree, and 10 percent hold a doctoral degree.
-60 percent of our nurse leaders hold a specialty certification.
+At the nurse leadership level, 99 percent hold a BSN degree, 53 percent hold an MSN degree, and 10 percent hold a doctoral degree.
+In addition, 60 percent of our nurse leaders hold a specialty certification.

 Quality Care and Innovations in Ambulatory Nursing